Biceps Tendon Tear at the Shoulder

 - Trouble turning the arm palm up or down

 - Bulge above the elbow (Popeye sign)

 - Bruising to the upper arm

-Surgery may be necessary for patients whose symptoms are not relieved by conservative measures and for patients who require full restoration of strength, such as athletes.
+Surgery may be necessary for patients whose symptoms are not relieved by conservative measures and for patients who require full restoration of strength, such as athletes or heavy laborers.

-Your surgeon makes an incision either near your elbow or shoulder, depending on which end of the tendon is torn.
-The torn end of the tendon is cleaned and the bone is prepared by creating drill holes.
+Dr. Patel makes an incision either near your elbow or shoulder, depending on which end of the tendon is torn.
+The torn end of the tendon is cleaned, and the bone is prepared by creating drill holes.
 Sutures are woven through the holes and the tendon to secure it back to the bone and hold it in place.
 The incision is then closed and a dressing applied.